Los Angeles Car Accident AttorneyRequest Free Consultation

 The actions a car accident victim takes after a crash could play an important role in the outcome of a car accident case.
 Here are some of the steps you should take after a motor vehicle accident from our car accident lawyers:

 - Seek medical treatment.
-Even if you don’t have any visible injuries, you could have a concussion or other serious injuries that need medical care.
+Even if you don’t have any visible injuries, you could have a concussion or other serious injuries that need medical professional care.
 Additionally, many injuries do not manifest themselves until days later.
-So don’t wait on visiting the doctor.
+So don’t wait on visiting the doctor and getting medical attention right after an accident.

 - Contact the police.
 The police will create an accident report that can help support a car accident claim.